Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

 We operate our business out of Eastern Standard Time, United States.
 Check out this converter application below to find out the time zone difference to where you are.

-No, as Christian lay counselors we are not licensed counselors, therefore our organization does utilize insurance.
+No, as Christian lay counselors we are not licensed counselors, therefore our organization does not utilize insurance.

 We are approximately an 80 mile drive from Philadelphia in a small town.
 The town is considered safe and is where we operate the five-bedroom DIscovering MErcy home for both hourly sessions and intensive week-long counseling sessions.
 International or national visits typically fly into Philadelphia International Airpot (PHL), where they rent a car and drive to the Discovering MErcy home.